Advances and Open Problems in Federated Learning: Improving Efficiency and Effectiveness

 One approach for studying personalization and non-IID data is via a connection to {\em meta-learning}, which has emerged as a popular setting for model adaptation.
 In the standard learning-to-learn (LTL) setup \citep{baxter00model}, one has a meta-distribution over tasks, samples from which are used to learn a learning algorithm, for example by finding a good restriction of the hypothesis space.
 This is in fact a good match for the statistical setting discussed in Section~\ref{sec:noniid}, where we sample a client (task) $i \sim \Pcli$, and then sample data for that client (task) from $\Ploc_i$.

 Recently, a class of algorithms referred to as \emph{model-agnostic meta-learning} (MAML) have been developed that meta-learn a global model, which can be used as a starting point for learning a good model adapted to a given task, using only a few local gradient steps \citep{finn17maml}.
-Most notably, the training phase of the popular Reptile algorithm \citep{nichol18reptile} is closely related to Federated Averaging \citep{mcmahan17fedavg} --- Reptile allows for a server learning rate and assumes all clients have the same amount of data, but is otherwise the same. \citet{khodak19adaptive} and \citet{jiang2019improving} explore the connection between FL and MAML, and show how the MAML setting is a relevant framework to model the personalization objectives for FL.
+Most notably, the training phase of the popular Reptile algorithm \citep{nichol18reptile} is closely related to Federated Averaging \citep{mcmahan17fedavg} --- Reptile allows for a server learning rate and assumes all clients have the same amount of data, but is otherwise the same. \citet{khodak19adaptive} and \citet{jiang2019improving} explore the connection between FL and MAML, and show how the MAML setting is a relevant framework to model the personalization objectives for FL. \citet{chai2019personalization} applied local fine tuning to personalize speech recognition models in federated learning. \citet{fallah2020personalized} developed a new algorithm called Personalized FedAvg by connecting MAML instead of Reptile to federated learning.
 Additional connections with differential privacy were studied in \citep{li19dpmeta}.